-Where the Middle Fork of the Willamette River meets the Coast Fork, we've removed gravel pits and barriers to reconnect the river to its historic floodplain.
+Where the middle fork of the Willamette River meets the coast fork, we've removed gravel pits and barriers to reconnect the river to its historic wetlands and floodplain.
 Restoration of this area protects water quality, provides salmon and other species with critical habitat and mitigates the risk of flooding downstream.

 Behind the Scenes

 Extensively mined for gravel, the Willamette River at the Confluence had been cut off from its natural wetlands for decades by a man-made levee designed to protect the gravel pits from flooding.
 While effective at doing so, the levee came with a serious side effect: it turned the river into a fast-flowing pipe rather than a series of meandering and hospitable habitats, eliminating essential rearing and resting places for native fish species such as the threatened Chinook salmon, endangering water quality and raising the risk of flooding downstream.